mybytes/chrome-packaged-app/README.md

 ***

-Please submit all pull requests against *-wip branches.
+* Please submit all pull requests against *-wip branches.
 If it includes LESS changes, please compile the less to app/css and include the compiled css in your changes.

-## Wish list...

-TODO - Move these to project issues...

-* Tests.
-We have a test story based on the original angular-seed, but haven't touched them since.
-We need the tests fleshed out to represent the current state of the application.
-* CSS - Cleanup app.css and move it into the Bootstrap/LESS dir.
-Since the LESS will then become Bootstrap + Application specific code, may want to reorganize the project a bit.
-IE rename the root to LESS with subfolders for Bootstrap and Custom (or App).
-Should compile to min.css.
-* Extend the authorization service
-* File upload widget with working controller integration.
-This will be a challenge to do maintaining the goal of no server-side requirements.
-Perhaps mockup as much as possible.
-* Some focus on responsiveness.
-Responsiveness is for the most part looking pretty good, but could always use a little help.
-* Consider using grunt
-* Additional/better service and filter examples.
-* Include all angular-strap and angular-ui widgets (playground contains roughly 70% today)
+* Issues are tracked in github issues.